A photographic series of environmental portraits captured during the global Coronavirus (COVID-19) pandemic.

 Kyra P.

+I’ve just returned to Fitzroy after three years away, having spent time exploring life in Tasmania, Canggu, Mullum, and Berlin.
 I got back just as we all retreated into isolation.
-I’m back in my home neighbourhood, but I don’t yet have a home.
-I’m subleasing here till the world turns right side up again.
-There’s got to be a few people who don’t really have a home at a time when we’re forsced to ‘stay home’.
+I’m back in my home neighbourhood, but I don’t yet have a home — I’m subleasing here until the world turns right side up again.
+There must be a few people out there who don’t really have a home at a time when we’re all being told to ‘stay home’.

 Leila K.